logv/sybil/docs/DESIGN.md

 When a lock is owned by a PID that is dead (because of program failure or other reasons), sybil attempts an automatic recovery of the lock, based on its type.

+To keep high performance, it's better to have only one process writing to sybil to reduce lock contentions, but it's completely fine to have multiple writers.

 query engine
 ============

-The query engine (perhaps unobviously) runs queries on data.
+The query engine runs queries on data.
 It loads both the row blocks and column blocks off disk to execute queries.
 Blocks are loaded in parallel via go-routines and then aggregated and freed, stopping every so often to let a GC happen.